 #4 – Aurora Cruiser

-Aurora is a Russian cruiser ship built in 1900 that’s today preserved as a museum you can visit in Saint Petersburg.
-The ship was used in Russo-Japanese war at the beginning of 1900’s.
+Aurora is a Russian cruiser ship built-in 1900 that’s today preserved as a museum you can visit in Saint Petersburg.
+The ship was used in Russo-Japanese war at the beginning of the 1900’s.
 It was also important during the revolution in 1917.
 The first shot was fired from it, signalling the beginning of the October revolution to those involved.

 #5 – Museums: